Last updated: May 2026

 You need two things: the amount of peptide in the vial (printed on the label — e.g., 10 mg) and the concentration you want to achieve in mcg/mL.

 Enter the vial size first.
 If your vial is labelled in mcg instead of mg, tap the unit toggle to switch.
 Then set your target concentration — 1000 mcg/mL is a common starting point.
-The calculator instantly shows how many millilitres of BAC water to draw up and inject into the vial.
+The calculator instantly shows how many milliliters of BAC water to draw up and inject into the vial.

 Once reconstituted, tap Transfer to Dosage Calculator to carry your concentration through to the dosage calculator and compute how many units to draw per injection.